 10. Rosa’s Thai

 Rosa’s was founded by Thai-born Khao Kho – so if anyone knows homemade Thai meals, it’s this place.
-Rosa’s Thai offers an express lunch menu with two courses and a soft drink of choice for £13.95, which is available Monday to Friday 12-5pm, excluding bank holidays.
+Rosa’s Thai in Manchester offers an express lunch menu with two courses and a soft drink of choice for £13.95, which is available Monday to Friday 12-5pm, excluding bank holidays.
 Choose from the likes of crispy prawns and summer rolls to start followed by one of Rosa’s tasty curries, noodle dishes or stir-fries to dig into, with veggie and vegan options.
 Plus, why not sip on a refreshing bubble tea for the ultimate lunchtime treat?
 Rosa’s Thai, 184 Deansgate The Old Courthouse, Manchester, M3 3WB.

 Also published on Medium.